DalbergDataInsights/react-components/docs/README.md

 ## DropdownButton Component

 React select that exposes click and point properties.
-Allows for custom tooltips of each value / component name.
+Allows for custom tooltips of each value/component name.

 ### DropdownButton States

-- click - feature properties of currently active (clicked) button
+- click - feature properties of the currently active (clicked) button
-- point - feature properties of currently hovered (mouseover) button
+- point - feature properties of the currently hovered (mouseover) button

 ### DropdownButton Props